varshithsai7/financetracker/readme.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is for educational purpose

 ---

-## Contact
-For questions or feedback, please contact [your-email@example.com](mailto:your-email@example.com).
+.